AI4Finance-Foundation/FinGPT/README.md

-# FinGPT: open-source for open-finance.
+# FinGPT: Open-source for Open-finance.

 DO NOT expect Wall Street to open-source LLMs nor open APIs.